-- The Returning Officer is the person responsible for running the elections.
-The Returning Officer is Graeme Jesty - The Electoral Registration Officer is responsible for maintaining the register of electors and absent voters' lists.
-The Electoral Registration Officer is Graeme Jesty - Contact details are provided later
+- The Acting Returning Officer is responsible for running the election.
+The Acting Returning Officer is Graeme Jesty - The Electoral Registration Officer is responsible for maintaining the register of electors and absent voters lists.
+The Electoral Registration Officer is Graeme Jesty - Contact details are provided later.